Dedicated to new beginnings

-Inadequate post-operative care leads to increased surgical site complications (SSCs) and additional pain for high-risk patients.
+Inadequate incision care leads to increased surgical site complications (SSC's) and additional pain for high-risk patients.
 It results in slower recovery times, longer hospital stays and higher costs for healthcare services already under pressure.

-At Mölnlycke, our aim is to give patients the best chance of recovery, without complication.
-Which is why we developed a post-operative risk assessment tool to support healthcare professionals identify and mitigate for surgical risk factors and create tailored incision care treatment pathways for patients on an individual basis.
+At Mölnlycke, our aim is to give patients the best chance of recovery, without complications.
+Which is why we developed a risk assessment tool to support healthcare professionals identify and mitigate for surgical risk factors and create tailored incision care treatment pathways for patients on an individual basis

 What is Risk Assessment and why is it needed?